STEM Teaching

 Master of Science in STEM Education (Non-Thesis)

-Teach@Mines, situated within University Honors and Scholars Programs, offers a Master of Science in STEM Education (Non-thesis).
+Teach@Mines, situated within University Honors and Scholars programs, offers a Master of Science in STEM Education (non-thesis).
 This degree program is designed to prepare students with at least a Bachelor of Science degree in a STEM discipline to teach K-12 or at the college level.
 The coursework prepares students to teach using best-practices from mathematics, science, engineering, and computer science education research.

 Non-thesis master of science in STEM Education